 What are the emerging niches within the education field?

-After completing an online education degree in Missouri, preparing for the job market involves several strategic steps.
-Start by gaining Missouri teaching certification if you plan to work in K-12 education; this process requires passing the relevant Missouri Content Assessments and Pedagogical exams as outlined by the Missouri Department of Elementary and Secondary Education (DESE).
+After completing an online education degree in Missouri, preparing for the job market involves several key steps.
+First, graduates should seek licensure through the Missouri Department of Elementary and Secondary Education, as most teaching positions require certification.

 What are the top skills employers look for in education degree graduates in Missouri?